PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 Chapter 8:
 * Create a DBSQL dashboard.

-### Project 2: Favorita Store Sales - Time Series Forecasting
+### Project: Favorita Store Sales - Time Series Forecasting
 This dataset is hosted on the [Kaggle website](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview) for learning purposes.
 We want to be able to predict sales on each type of

 Chapter 2: